compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 #### Example #2 {#example-two}

-Since we enabled and configured some plugins earlier on, let's look at a example that has something to do with that.
+Since we enabled and configured some plugins earlier on, let's look at an example that has something to do with that.

 ![](./assets/guide/27.png)

 While this looks a lot different and it doesn't provide a helpful message telling us what to do as before, it is actually easy to understand.
 `(Line: 179, Col: 2, Idx: 9574) - (Line: 179, Col: 5, Idx: 9577): While parsing a block mapping, did not find expected key.`
 From this line we can tell that something went wrong parsing the file, and on what line and position.
 So lets open the `extra_cfg.yml` and take a look at Line `179`

 ![](./assets/guide/28.png)

 At first glance, and especially if you don't use a text editor that has syntax highlighting, it might look like there is nothing wrong here.
-But, as explained earlier yaml is really strict on indentations so looking at it more closely and comparing it to the plugin configuration documentation page, we will spot a extra space infront of the `---`.
+But, as explained earlier yaml is really strict on indentations so looking at it more closely and comparing it to the plugin configuration documentation page, we will spot an extra space infront of the `---`.

 ![](./assets/guide/29.png)

 Removing this space and saving the file will get rid of this error and should let the server start without problems.